 Section 1.
 PURPOSE AND AUTHORITY.
-The purpose of this urgency ordinance is to establish a temporary moratorium on pending and new Short-Term Rentals within the City of Fullerton to protect public safety, health, and welfare, while City staff evaluate the impacts of the Short-Term Rentals, and revise reasonable regulations to mitigate such impacts.
+The purpose of this ordinance is to establish a temporary moratorium on pending and new Short-Term Rentals within the City of Fullerton to protect public safety, health, and welfare, while City staff evaluate the impacts of the Short-Term Rentals, and revise reasonable regulations to mitigate such impacts.
 The increasing number and concentration of STRs have revealed gaps in policy related to long-term housing impacts, operating standards, enforcement capacity, and neighborhood compatibility.
 This temporary pause is necessary to preserve housing availability and ensure that future STRs align with revised citywide priorities.
-This urgency ordinance does not prohibit renewals of existing Short-Term Rentals, which meet all of the requirements for renewal pursuant to the Fullerton Municipal Code 15.55.020(F).
-This urgency ordinance is adopted pursuant to California Constitution Article 11, Section 7, and California Government Code sections 25123 and 65858, and will take effect immediately upon its approval by at least a four-fifths vote of the City Council of the City of Fullerton.
+This ordinance does not prohibit renewals of existing Short-Term Rentals, which meet all of the requirements for renewal pursuant to the Fullerton Municipal Code 15.55.020(F).
+This ordinance will take effect upon the expiration of thirty days following adoption by a simple majority vote of the City Council of the City of Fullerton.